Kamilcuk/nomad-tools/README.md

 + nomad-watch stop --help
 Usage: nomad-watch stop [OPTIONS] JOBID

-  Stop a Nomad job and then watch the job until it is stopped - has no running allocations.
+  Stop a Nomad job.
+Then watch the job until the job is dead and has no pending or running allocations.

 Options:
   -h, --help  Show this message and exit.